cruiseliu/jos-rpi/README.md

 Usage
 -----

-Use `mkdir build && make` to build.
+Use `mkdir -p build/lib && make` to build.

 You will find `kernel.elf` and `kernel.img` in project directory.